 Finally, independent and accessible socialist messaging to broad audiences will be critical.
 Our online publication Majority will play a huge role but so will our social media, campaign videos, signs, and pamphlets, which will be in multiple languages, easy to understand, and relatable.

 Learning Through Collective Action

-In the last twelve months East Bay DSA has played crucial roles in class struggle elections and labor work that have begun to reshape East Bay politics.
+In the last 12 months, East Bay DSA has played crucial roles in class-struggle elections and labor work that have begun to reshape East Bay politics.
 Our material support and political agitation raised the expectations of thousands of working people and built a foundation for strikes and left electoral challenges to come.
 And we developed trusting political relationships with rank-and-file workers and working-class organizations across our region.